IsaacStudley/csc215/cpm11.md

 - We are using ED

+- ED (name).ASM makes new assembly file to edit

 - Programs should be in all upercase since in 1983 not all terminals in circulation supported lowercase

 - -V turns off numbered lines